GregHilston/Code-Foo/Challenges/challenge_5_recipe_hunter/README.md

 # Optional Bonus 1

 Implement some function cache, so if your function is called with the same query and allergens, then serve the locally cached result instead of hitting the API.
+This cache does not need to survive restarts of the program.
+In other words, the cache can exist in memory and does not need to be written to disk.

 # Disclaimer